Identifying preferred routes of sharing information on social networks: Introduction

 \section{Introduction}

 The flow of information between users influences not only their knowledge but also their decision-making processes and judgment.
-Today, a large part of this information flow is carried out through social networks, which have become an inseparable part of daily life.
-From social marketing \cite{yang2010study} and preventing the spread of misinformation \cite{gausen2021can}, to predicting political elections \cite{hu2017competing, lang2022opinion, lewis2005election} and natural disaster alarm \cite{kim2018social,zhang2016comprehensive}, understanding the mechanisms of information propagation within cyberspace has consequently become an important area of multidisciplinary research.
-Although users can theoretically connect on most contemporary online social platforms, these connections are far from uniform.
-Pre-existing offline social networks are the primary source of this heterogeneity, largely influenced by the geographical distribution of users \cite{grabowicz2014entangling, crandall2010inferring}.
-However, additional factors, such as the online visibility of certain users (e.g., celebrities, political figures, or media companies) or shared interests that connect individuals regardless of their offline proximity or relationship, can create differences between cyberspace networks and their offline counterparts.
-Moreover, in both networks, connections are utilized with varying frequency depending on the topic of communication.
-A person may be more likely to share messages or engage with certain individuals on specific subjects while turning to different contacts for other subjects.
-This tendency forms a set of preferences in content sharing for each user, referred to as the underlying diffusion network \cite{poux2023dirichlet}, which are considered to be topic-dependent.
-The news spread can then be modeled as a biased random walk on this topic-sensitive underlying network \cite{molaei2018information}.
+Today, a substantial portion of this information flow is carried out through online social networks, which have become an inseparable part of daily life.
+From social marketing~\cite{yang2010study} and misinformation mitigation~\cite{gausen2021can}, to predicting political elections~\cite{hu2017competing, lang2022opinion, lewis2005election} and issuing natural disaster alerts~\cite{kim2018social,zhang2016comprehensive}, understanding the mechanisms of information propagation in cyberspace has emerged as a central problem in multidisciplinary research.

+Although users can theoretically connect with many others on contemporary online platforms, these connections are far from uniform.
+Pre-existing offline social structures, largely influenced by geographic constraints~\cite{grabowicz2014entangling, crandall2010inferring}, online visibility (e.g., celebrities, political figures or media organizations), and shared interests all contribute to heterogeneous interaction patterns.
+Moreover, connections are not used uniformly across topics.
+A person may be more likely to share content with certain contacts on specific subjects while engaging different contacts for other topics.
+This behavior gives rise to topic-dependent sharing preferences for each user, forming what is often referred to as an underlying diffusion network~\cite{poux2023dirichlet}.
+News propagation can then be conceptualized as a biased random walk on this topic-sensitive network~\cite{molaei2018information}.
+In this work, we investigate whether such route-level sharing preferences can emerge from simple generative mechanisms and whether these mechanisms can reproduce empirical patterns observed on social media platforms.